 - Solutions: This is used to view, execute and monitor instances of all process flows within a specified date and time range.
 You can also view details of all tasks associated with a process flow. - User Performance: This is used to view and performance of all users.
-It displays details of all instances of tasks assigned to a user or business role. - Usage Report: This is used to view the performance report of a user group. - Reports: This is used to view a customized process flow report.
+It displays details of all instances of tasks assigned to a user or business role. - Data Interface: This is used to view the log of data processing done by Data Interface activity.

+- Usage Report: This is used to view the performance report of a user group. - Events: This is used to view the status of events. - Reports: This is used to view a customized process flow report.